 When to Contact a Medical Professional

 Breathing difficulty is an emergency situation.
-Immediately go to the emergency room or call your local emergency number (such as 911).
+Go to the emergency room or call your local emergency number (such as 911) right away.